MachineLemonade/docs/v0.10/ee-installation-general-kubernetes.md

 ```

 ## 10. Access Astronomer's Orbit UI

-Go to app.BASEDOMAIN to see the Astronomer UI!
+Navigate to `app.BASEDOMAIN` in your browser to see the Astronomer UI in action.